isomerpages/pa-cdcvouchers-v2/_residents/Get Started.md

 [FAQ](/residents/faq)

-<a href="/about/terms-and-conditions-for-cdc-vouchers">Terms and Conditions</a> of the CDC vouchers
+<a href="/about/terms-and-conditions-for-cdc-vouchers">Terms and Conditions of the CDC vouchers</a>